danaevenhaim/testing-app/testFile.md

-tHis is A tEsT filE
+this is A tEsT filE

 IT has SOME lines

-and SOME more
+AND SOME more

 WE use them